Ayr: Arts and media

 Ayr is home to the Gaiety Theatre, built in 1902.
 The theatre was reconstructed following a fire in 1904, with its façade remodelled in 1935, and further reinstated after a fire in 1955.
 In 1995, an annexe was constructed, including a new café, box office, dressing rooms and studio space.
-After a faltering start, which saw several years as a cinema after WWI, the theatre was bought by Ben Popplewell, from Bradford, who already had a track record of success running the Pavilion theatre on Ayr seafront.
+After a faltering start, which saw several years as a cinema after World War I, the theatre was bought by Ben Popplewell, from Bradford, who already had a track record of success running the Pavilion theatre on Ayr seafront.
 For fifty years the Popplewell family ran the theatre – latterly as part of the Glasgow Pavilion business.

 The radio station West FM was based in Ayr until mid-2017 and broadcasts on 96.7FM.
 West FM is the main broadcaster in the Ayrshire area.
 The Ayrshire Post, serving all parts of Ayrshire, and Ayr Advertiser, serving the towns of Ayr and Prestwick, newspapers are also based in Ayr.
 The Ayr Advertiser is Scotland's oldest weekly newspaper.
 West FM's move from Ayr marks the first time in 35 years that local radio has not been broadcast from Ayrshire.